Spring Learning Institute 2018

 Friday: 3:30 to 7 pm (potluck), Saturday: 9 am to 5:30 pm, Sunday: 9 am to noon

-This long weekend intensive class features an in-depth study of Arthur Zajonc’s book “Meditation as Contemplative Inquiry: When Knowing Becomes Love”, along with writings by educator Parker Palmer.
+This long weekend intensive class features an in-depth study of Arthur Zajonc’s book “Meditation as Contemplative Inquiry: When Knowing Becomes Love”.
 Students will learn about contemplative practices that support the life of a teacher.
 The class will look at works of educators who bring the sacred back into adult education.
 Students will have the opportunity to experience some of the practices and will participate in discussions.
-The fine arts of singing and creating mandalas and the movement art of folk dancing will support the lectures, readings, and discussions.
+Eurythmy will support the lectures, readings, and discussions.

 What is the Waldorf Approach to Education?